anabrid/lucipy/docs/emulation.rst

 The LUCIDAC emulation provides python code to mimic the behaviour of a network-enabled LUCIDAC.
-That is, any kind of LUCIDAC client can connect to the TCP/IP service provided by the class :py:class:`.Emulation` and the software does best to try to emulate a "mockup", "virtualized" or "digital twin" version of the real hardware.
+That is, any kind of LUCIDAC client can connect to the TCP/IP service provided by the class :py:class:`~lucipy.simulator.Emulation` and the software does best to try to emulate a "mockup", "virtualized" or "digital twin" version of the real hardware.

 Focus is put on the run simulation which of course makes use of the :ref:`sim` code.
 Therefore, in this usage of words, *simulation* is part of the extended concept of *emulation* which also takes into account the JSONL network protocol API.
+This protocol API is another way to ensure the computer model is really constrained to the capabilities of the computer.
+For instance, while the :py:class:`~lucipy.simulator.Simulation` class can in principle simulate an unlimited amount of Routes (and therefore a fully connected system matrix), the protocol ensures that the Emulation receives only the sparse system matrix configuration.

 How to start the emulator
 -------------------------